beltoforion/stellarium-to-video/README.md

  For Details please go to the web page of this project: http://beltoforion.de/article.php?a=stellarium_video&hl=en

-This script will automate the process of creating videos of the night sky with stellarium.
+This archive contains a python 3 script that will automate the process of creating videos of the night sky with stellarium.
+It will take an observation position as well as multiple obvervation parameters as command line options and then create a script for Stellariums scripting engine to compute animation frames for the given date.
+Once the frames are created the script will invoke ffmpeg to combine the frames into an mp4 video file.

 # Command Line Options:

+_-long 	float_
+Longitude of the observation loaction

+_-lat 	float_
--long 	float 	Longitude of the observation loaction -lat 	float 	Latitude of the observation loaction
+Latitude of the observation loaction

+-alt 	float
--alt 	float 	Altitude of the center of the field of view -az 	float 	Azimut in degrees (View direction)
+Altitude of the center of the field of view

--d 	date
+-az 	float 	Azimut in degrees (View direction)
-(ISO 8601) 	The simulation date.
+-d 	date (ISO 8601) 	The simulation date.
 The animation automatically starts an hour after sunset on the specified day.
 -fov 	float 	The field of viewin degrees.
 -fps 	int 	Frame rate of the output video.
 -t 	string 	The title of the video.
 The video title will be superimposed onto the video.